bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Sjors: 00:06:24

-Yeah, and this creates a bit of a problem because we assumed that this line existed, we did not do much to defend people who built custodial mixtures.
+Yeah, and this creates a bit of a problem because we assumed that this line existed, we did not do much to defend people who built custodial mixers.
-And in retrospect, that was probably a mistake, because as soon as you lose that line of defense, now, you know, I guess the only way to win now is to go all the way back and say, no, all mixtures should be legal, including custodial ones.
+And in retrospect, that was probably a mistake, because as soon as you lose that line of defense, now, you know, I guess the only way to win now is to go all the way back and say, no, all mixers should be legal, including custodial ones.
 But now you have all this precedent that wasn't stopped.
 So that's a problem.